 Tips for Protecting Your Family Against Bug Bites

-There are 1 comment on the KIMO story from 12 hrs ago, titled Tips for Protecting Your Family Against Bug Bites.
-In it, KIMO reports that:
+There are 1 comment on the Loudon County News story from 23 hrs ago, titled Tips for Protecting Your Family Against Bug Bites.
+In it, Loudon County News reports that:

 From hikes to picnics to relaxing in the hammock, nothing ruins summer fun quite as fast as bug bites.
 Unfortunately, bug bites are more than just a nuisance.